-This is a different method of evaluating expressions.
-It is often called lazy evaluation.
-It is not the method used in Scheme, but it is very important, and we will see examples of this later on.
-If we changed Scheme so that it used normal-order evaluation, we would evaluate procedure applications like this:
+- This is a different method of evaluating expressions. - It is not the method used in Scheme, but it is very important, and we will see examples of this later on. - If we changed Scheme so that it used normal-order evaluation, we would evaluate procedure applications like this:

-- 1. Evaluate the leftmost subexpression of the list (i.e., the operator). - 2. (a) If the procedure that is the value of that expression is primitive, then - evaluate the other subexpressions (i.e., the arguments), and - apply the procedure to the resulting evaluated arguments (as usual). - (b) Otherwise (i.e., if the procedure is a user-defined procedure), - apply the procedure to the unevaluated argument expressions.
+- Evaluate the leftmost subexpression of the list (i.e., the operator). - O the following: - If the procedure that is the value of that expression is primitive, then - evaluate the other subexpressions (i.e., the arguments), and - apply the procedure to the resulting evaluated arguments (as usual). - Otherwise (i.e., if the procedure is a user-defined procedure), - apply the procedure to the unevaluated argument expressions.